caleb-the-crab/wotd-cli/README.md

 │ pain, things that exacerbate cause a situation to go     │ │ from bad to worse.
 A pointed insult or cutting remark,   │ │ for example, might exacerbate tensions between two       │ │ bitter rivals.
-The legacy of acer isn&#039;t all         │ │ negative, however.
+The legacy of acer isn't all              │ │ negative, however.
 The Latin name for the genus of maple │ │ trees and shrubs is Acer, owing to maples’               │ │ characteristically pointy leaves.                        │